 Alcohol also affects the part of the brain that regulates breathing.
 Breaths can become slow, shallow and irregular.
 A person may even have fewer than eight breaths per minute.
 If a person isn’t breathing enough, they aren’t getting enough oxygen to their brain.

-- We are all Volunteers.
-We look out for each other
+Be a Vol, make the call!
+We are all Volunteers.
+We look out for each other.

 - Call 911 immediately